Carney's Davos speech was a sales pitch

 And diversification internationally is not just economic prudence, it’s a material foundation for honest foreign policy, because countries earn the right to principled stands by reducing their vulnerability to retaliation.

-..."and if we all own these newly formed regions, we'll be nicer to each other because we'll all promise not to be assholes."
+..."and if we all own these diverse economies, we'll be nicer to each other because we'll all promise not to be assholes."

 So Canada.
 Canada has what the world wants.
 We are an energy superpower.
 We hold vast reserves of critical minerals.
 We have the most educated population in the world.
 Our pension funds are amongst the world’s largest and most sophisticated investors.
 In other words, we have capital, talent, we also have a government with immense fiscal capacity to act decisively.
 And we have the values to which many others aspire.